Mobile SEO: A Beginner's Guide

 Sometimes website owners think that the amount of content they display on the desktop version of their website feels crowded on mobile and decide to hide some of it.

-With Google being mobile-first, whatever is hidden from the mobile version is hidden from Google, meaning you should make the same version of the website accessible for all users.
+With Google being mobile-first, whatever is hidden from the mobile version is hidden from Google, meaning you should make the same version of the website accessible to all users.

 If the text you’re displaying seems excessive, use collapsable bars, jump links, or other on-page features to ease user navigation, but do not block or remove CSS or Javascript files from your mobile pages.